leoncoolmoon/btv/README.md

 ## Features

-- **Image Upload:** You can upload a .jpg or .jpeg image file.
+- **Image Upload:** You can upload an image file.
 The image is then rendered on a canvas.

 - **Parameter Adjustment:** The conversion process can be customized using various parameters such as:
     - Color Diff (64-200)